MarianoMolina/project_alice/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature-branch-name`
 5. Submit a pull request

+If you've created new tasks, workflows, or initialization modules that you'd like to share with the community, please include them in your pull request along with appropriate documentation.
+We're particularly interested in contributions that expand the capabilities of the workflow initialization process, allowing users to start with a richer set of pre-configured entities.

+## Future Features

+We have several exciting features planned for future releases of Alice:

+1. **File input and type interface**: Being able to add files of any type to a conversation, which makes a conversion to text of the file (stt, itt, or simply parsing for files that can be converted to a string), allowing for the user and the agents to share any type of data.
+This, in turn, requires the agents to also be able to produce different types of outputs, which is where the type interface logic comes in, to convert str -> any and back.

+2. **Complex Agent Structures**: Implementation of more advanced agent architectures, such as ReAct agents, to enable more sophisticated reasoning and decision-making capabilities.

+3. **Work Environments**: Introduction of a feature similar to Anthropic's Artifacts, providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.

+4. **Journals**: Development of a holistic view of conversations and interactions, enabling the creation of workflows that run periodically.
+This feature will support tasks such as:
+   - Reviewing and summarizing emails
+   - Tracking and updating calendar events
+   - Monitoring and responding to messages across various platforms
+   - Reviewing and updating goal statuses
+   - Generating periodic reports and insights
+   - Updating RAG-sources

+These features aim to make Alice an even more powerful and versatile AI assistant framework, capable of handling complex, long-term tasks and providing more comprehensive support for users' daily activities and long-term goals.

 ## License